bbelojevic/pac-bb/README.md

 http://prometheus.minikube/

-check if prometheus is working, go to http://prometheus.minikube/targets and check for "kubernetes-pods" and there should be our endpoint similar to http://172.17.0.11:8080api/actuator/prometheus
+- check if prometheus is working, go to http://prometheus.minikube/targets and check for "kubernetes-pods" and there should be our endpoint similar to http://172.17.0.11:8080api/actuator/prometheus
+- graph expression example: pac_locations_getall_seconds_count
 ```

 ```